Magicianred/Angularization/README.md

 <br>
 <hr>
 <br>
-I decided to start Angularization in order to document the Angular 11+ web-development experience of a fellow software engineer and I — after having a knowledge-transfer and mutual-learning session for getting completely setup with a Node.js Version Manager (NVM), Visual Studio Code, and Angular 11.
+I decided to start Angularization in order to document the Angular 11+ web-development experience of a fellow software engineer and I — after having a knowledge-transfer and mutual-learning session for getting completely setup with a Node.js version manager (NVM), Visual Studio Code, and Angular 11.
 <br>
 <br>

-The content in the sub-sections are my own personal insights, so **I highly recommend that anyone serious about Angular 2+ development always turn to [Angular.io](https://angular.io) as their primary source of guidance when setting up, getting started, and learning Angular**.
+The content in the sub-sections are my own personal insights, so...

+**I highly recommend that anyone serious about Angular 2+ development always turn to [Angular.io](https://angular.io) as their primary source of guidance when setting up, getting started, and learning Angular**.

 However, I hope that you find this thoroughly documented, **project-in-progress** helpful as content is added to it.